 Ronnie Sue Kaiser

 I’m Ronnie Sue Kaiser, the mother of 3, grandmother of 5 and one of the Directors of AIM.
-I also have a 9-5 job that pays the bills, but the volunteer work I do with those that suffer with the disease of addiction is how I plan on making a difference.
+I also have a 9-5 job that pays the bills, but the volunteer work I do with those that suffer with substance use disorder is how I plan on making a difference.
 I’m bull-headed, snarky, call-you-out-on-bullcrap kind of lady.
 I am also compassionate, loving and would give you the shirt off my back if you need it.
 I love sports, sitting with my family and arguing over whatever seems to be funny at the time.
 If you can’t laugh, you’re doing something wrong.

 Contact Ronnie at email@example.com